 Compared to Berkshire, Worcester, and particularly the coastal counties, the three counties along the Connecticut River Valley do not have a plentiful wind resource.
 However, there are several areas that could host wind power projects, and a few communities are considering community-owned or sponsored wind turbines.
-In order to get a sense of scale, consider the example of four communities hosting projects of one to five full-scale turbines: in this example, the turbines could produce in the range of forty million kilowatt hours per year, or about 5,600 difference in production
+In order to get a sense of scale, consider the example of four communities hosting projects of one to five full-scale turbines: in this example, the turbines could produce in the range of forty million kilowatt hours per year, or about 5,600 households' worth of electricity.2